ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

 to send an [unwrap request]((/apidocs/key-protect#invoke-an-action-on-a-key){: external}) to the service.

-Complete the following steps to encrypt data via envelope encryption:
+Complete the following steps to decrypt data via envelope encryption:

 1. Retrieve the base64 encoded ciphertext of the wrapped DEK.
 2. [Retrieve the key ID](/docs/key-protect?topic=key-protect-view-keys)